E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_web_throwing/readme.rst

 ..
 Give a brief overview of why the module is/was being created.

 Web throwing is a Monte Carlo move in path space designed to improve the efficiency of transition interface sampling (TIS).
-It consists in a smart selection of shooting points and shooting moves in respect to super detailed balance.
-Thanks to web throwing, the new path generated, even if more computationally expensive in respect with standard shooting, has a much lower correlation with the source paths.
+It consists of a smart selection of shooting points and shooting moves that respects super detailed balance.
+The web throwing algorithm generates paths that have a much lower correlation with their original paths, even if it is more computational expensive than standard shooting.
 The strategy thus can significantly reduce the computational time required to study transition events and to quantify their rates.
 The web throwing algorithm is described by Riccardi, Dahlen, and van Erp (http://dx.doi.org/10.1021/acs.jpclett.7b01617)

-In summary, the web throwing method is an shooting method for transition interface sampling, that decorrelates the trajectory between an interface :math:`\lambda` and an associated surface of unlikely return :math:`\lambda_{\text{SOUR}}`.
+The web throwing method is an shooting method for transition interface sampling that decorrelates the trajectory between an interface :math:`\lambda` and an associated surface of unlikely return :math:`\lambda_{\text{SOUR}}`.
 It does this by doing ``n_cycles`` of Transition Path Sampling (TPS) from :math:`\lambda_{\text{SOUR}}` to